 A month ago I attended a Girls Talk London workshop on Getting into Journalism, at my local library.
 It was part of their, Enterprise Skills Sessions.
 The guest speaker was Jennifer Savin, Features Writer, for Cosmopolitan Magazine.
 How was I eh?
 The session was very helpful and gave me a fresh perspective on sourcing content for my blog as well as ways to find freelance opportunities.
-My experience was so good, and I really wanted to share their with you.
+My experience was so good, and I really wanted to share their Founder’s, Vanessa Sanyauke, story and find out more about Girls Talk London.

 TTT: What was the catalyst that led to Girl Talk London being set up?